ynsgnr/ITU/README.md

 ## File Structure

- All files and files named with snake case.
+ Folder names separated with "_".

    - ### Root
      Root file has classes folder, files apply to whole department (such as prerequisite classes diagram), grade distrubition folder, internships folder and projects folder